 - 5,200 BTU Heater – MagikFlame fireplaces all include a powerful 5,200 BTU heater inside of them.
 The 5,200 BTU heater is also incredibly efficient.
 Once you set the thermostat, only enough heat comes out of the blower until the desired temperature on the thermostat is reached.
 The fireplace then regulates how much heat it is putting out until the temperature drops again, keeping the room exactly how you like it while costing you the least amount of money necessary on your electric bill.

-- Smartphone Control – Instead of a normal remote control, MagikFlame fireplaces have a smartphone app to control the thermostat, flame effects, audio effects, and more.
+- Smartphone Control – Instead of a standard remote control, MagikFlame fireplaces have a smartphone app to control the thermostat, flame effects, audio effects, and more.

 Here are some additional helpful pages of information about MagikFlame fireplaces: